 These were the infamous tiger cages.
 Unlike a “typical” prison cell, a tiger cage only has bars on the ceiling, and the walls are solid concrete.
-This allowed the guards to monitor and torture the prisoners from above by prodding them with long sticks through the barred ceiling (as a vicious zookeeper might prod a captive animal).
+This allowed the guards to monitor and torture the prisoners from above by prodding them with long sticks through the barred ceiling (as a vicious zookeeper might poke at a captive animal).
 Prisoners were doused from above with quick lime, which blinded and burned them.

 The prisoners were kept naked in the cells.
 They suffered from TB and sores that never healed and intestinal diseases.
 They were starved and tortured with thirst.
-The conditions were unspeakable.

 But we have to try.